surfinsofia/DayPlanner/README.md

 Day planner to get your life together!

-Are you always late?
+Are you always late? <br/>
-Do you have a bad sense of time as it passes by?
+Do you have a bad sense of time as it passes by?<br/>
-Are you often overwhelmed by the randomness of it all?
+Are you often overwhelmed by the randomness of it all?<br/>

 Me too!!!